top of page

 National Schools Birdwatch (KS2)

-Pupils work in pairs to code micro:bits to enable them to transmit frequencies of local bird species from one micro:bit to another.
-They use tallies and data logging to record their findings and explore multiple different inputs and sensors to enable them to increase the species they cna record.
-They extend their solutions to make use of arrays and indexes for efficiency.
+In pairs, pupils code micro:bits to transmit local bird species' frequencies between devices.
+They use tallies and data logging to record findings, exploring various inputs and sensors to expand species tracking.
+They enhance their solution with arrays and indexes for efficiency.

 Programming environment: MakeCode / Block